-WILL TEMPORARY LOW INTEREST RATE AFFECT YOUR MORTGAGE CHANCES?
+WILL a TEMPORARY LOW INTEREST RATE AFFECT YOUR MORTGAGE CHANCES?

 The September meeting of the U.S. Federal Reserve board did not increase the federal funds interest rate which affects the rates given to other financial instruments such as car loans and home mortgages.
 Although a rate hike was expected in September, the Feds nixed that plan, citing that the American economy wasn't strong enough as the prime reason.
 The Feds' decision, however, created what could be considered a temporary low-interest rate for the American housing market.